The Miraculous Book

 - The Multiverse Theory – the idea that there are millions of Universes and ours is the one that happens to be right for human beings.

-These theories are not taken too seriously by most scientists, as they’re not supported by evidence.
+These theories, and other more speculative theories, are not taken too seriously by most scientists, as they’re not supported by evidence.

 It's interesting to note that many Eastern religions including Hinduism, Buddhism and many New Age philosophies, are rooted in the doctrine of cosmic reincarnation or the Oscillating Universe.
 When the Oscillating Universe Theory was popular with scientists, some people said that the Hindu scriptures must be inspired by God and many people converted to Hindu or New Age religions.